 Educated Entrepreneurship means seeking and applying updated knowledge continuously as regards all facets of building and running a successful business.
 An entrepreneur or business owner should be a lifelong learner and should never get to a point where they become “all knowing” just because they have been in business for donkey years.

 Unfortunately many business owners today have buried their business in obsolete methodologies and strategies.
-They are hugely unenlightened while those who have even got some exposure kill their business with the stubborn “I-have-been-in-this-business-for-donkey-years” attitude that holds them back from greatness.
+They remain unenlightened while those with some exposure kill their business with the stubborn “I-have-been-in-this-business-for-donkey-years” attitude that holds them back from greatness.

-The new generation entrepreneurs, the more energetic Generation Z and their elder brothers and sisters (Generation Y or Millennials) are surprisingly not as enlightened as we think they are.
-No, you do not need an MBA to run a successful business but you do need to have a good command of key business, finance or marketing terms and strategies, you need to have updated knowledge about what is really happening locally and internationally in your chosen field.
+No, you do not need an MBA to run a successful business but you do need to have a good command of key business, finance or marketing knowledge and strategies, you need to have updated knowledge about what is really happening locally and internationally in your chosen field.
 This will inspire you to strive for more and better achievements.

-Educated entrepreneurship means you know your rights as an entrepreneur, your responsibilities and obligations, you know the value of what you are doing to the Nigerian economy and as such, cannot be easily frustrated and exploited by unscrupulous government officials.
-You have enough knowledge and inspiration to fight your battles.
+Educated entrepreneurship means you know your rights as an entrepreneur, your responsibilities and obligations, you know the value of what you are doing to the Nigerian economy and as such, will not be easily frustrated or deterred by the seemingly overwhelming challenges that abound.

 Everyone is clamoring for agriculture but without the needed education, these farmers will fail to make the most of what they have.
 Farmers have to stay learning so that they can help to drive a revolution in the way farming is being done.
 If we keep using the same old tools and old knowledge without strategic efforts to improve on them, we’ll hardly get meaningful results